FireTail-io/firetail-appsync-lambda/README.md

-### Installing prerequisites
+### Installing Dependencies

-Building and deploying the Firetail AppSync Lambda requires the following prerequisites:
+Building and deploying the Firetail AppSync Lambda requires the following dependencies:

 - A Go installation - see the [Download and Install instructions at go.dev](https://go.dev/doc/install)
 - The Serverless CLI - see [Setting Up Serverless Framework With AWS at serverless.com](https://www.serverless.com/framework/docs/getting-started)